06 Feb 2026

 From April 2027

-Who will NOT be affected by MTD for ITSA?
+Who will not be affected by making tax digital for income tax?

 Other types of partnership, including limited liability partnerships (LLPs), that are not general partnerships with only individuals as partners, such as: